Be Careful with My Heart: Production

+Reruns

+Due to insistent public demand, Be Careful With My Heart Sabado Rewind premiered on September 15, 2012 at 10:30 AM, as the first Philippine weekday TV show to air a weekly replay.
+It aired every Saturday before It's Showtime until November 16, 2013, when it was replaced by live NBA broadcasts.

-Be Careful with My Heart re-aired for its 10th year anniversary celebration on Kapamilya Channel's Kapamilya Mornings programming block, Kapamilya Online Live and A2Z on July 18, 2022 on at 9:00 AM replacing Flower Crew: Dating Agency.
+Be Careful with My Heart re-aired for its 10th anniversary celebration on Kapamilya Channel's Kapamilya Mornings programming block, Kapamilya Online Live and A2Z on July 18, 2022, on at 9:00 AM replacing Flower Crew: Dating Agency.
 On August 8, the rerun's timeslot was changed to 10:00 AM (same timeslot on its former Saturday Recap block) in exchange with Magandang Buhay until October 20, 2023.